AlexWatson1212/embracing-authenticity/_posts/2025-05-31-i-dont-have-to-earn-my-own-kindness.md

 title: "I Don’t Have to Earn My Own Kindness"
 date: 2025-05-31
 description: "I don’t need to wait until I’ve done enough to be gentle with myself."
+excerpt: "Kindness isn’t something I have to earn.
+It’s a starting point—and the more I offer it, especially in hard moments, the more I rebuild trust within myself."
 thumbnail: /images/posts/self-kindness.jpg
+tags: [Self-Compassion, Inner Critic, Emotional Health, Healing]
 ---

 There’s a voice in me that still thinks I have to *earn* kindness.